NLM Releases Enhancements to Its "Digital Collections" Repository

 In November, Digital Collections reached the milestone of providing access to 10,000 digitized resources.
 The repository contains over 12 million discrete files.
 NLM regularly deposits content from its digitization activities, including current projects focused on WWII-era materials and NLM-authored publications.
 For more information about Digital Collections, see the About Digital Collections page and Help Documentation.

-Please send your comments and questions about Digital Collections to NLM Customer Service.
+Please send your comments and questions about Digital Collections to Contact NLM.

 The National Library of Medicine is the world's largest library of the health sciences and a component of the National Institutes of Health.
 NLM collects, organizes, and makes available biomedical science information to scientists, health professionals, and the public.